 Help us monitor beaches across Niagara to inform the public about when and where it is safe to swim.

-For three years, the Niagara Hub has been collecting low-cost, timely, and reliable recreational water quality data for beaches across Niagara’s Lake Erie north shore, and sharing that data publicly through Swim Guide.
+For five years, the Niagara Hub has been collecting low-cost, timely, and reliable recreational water quality data for beaches across Niagara’s Lake Erie and Lake Ontario shores, and sharing that data publicly through Swim Guide.

 The Niagara water monitoring hub engages the community in citizen science, empowering people to monitor and protect their local water bodies, filling data gaps within our nearshore beach environments, and sharing that data publicly.
 Through the hub, people are given the opportunity to learn about and become more connected to the water in their communities.